lucassouzavieira/arangodb-php-odm/README.md

 ## Installation

 ### Using composer
-  - Run the command bellow on your project root.<br>
+  - Run the command below on your project root.<br>
     `composer require lvieira/arangodb-php-odm`

 ## Usage